Ax3man/phylopath/cran-comments.md

 ## winbuilder Dev results
 0 errors | 0 warnings | 1 note

-New maintainer note; I have moved to a new university and have a new email.
+The note concerns the flagging of a new maintainer; I have moved to a new university and have a new email.

 ## CRAN check: